dibyajyoti0750/WanderLust/Rebuild It/step31.md

 Instead of manually compressing images, we can take advantage of **Cloudinary’s Image Transformation features**.
 Cloudinary provides various parameters that allow us to manipulate images dynamically.

 [Cloudinary Image Transformations](https://cloudinary.com/documentation/image_transformations)

-For our specific case, we want to reduce the **image resolution** so that only a small preview is shown on the edit page.

 ---